lsst-sqre/sqr-073/index.rst

 Using this rate limiting would be the least effort for us.

 However, since NGINX has no access to the user's authentication information, it cannot do rate-limiting by user, only by IP address.
-Since we expect many requests to come from inside the cluster via other services such as the Portal or Notebook Aspect, this cannot be used for the type of rate limiting we want to do.
+Since we expect many requests to come from inside the cluster via other services such as the Portal or Notebook Aspect, and even requests from multiple users outside the cluster may appear to come from a single IP address due to NAT, this cannot be used for the type of rate limiting we want to do.
 We may use NGINX rate limiting for :ref:`dos-protection`.

 There are two basic ways to respond to a user hitting a rate limit: delay the request until the rate limit allows it, or reject the request.